Thursday, November 30, 2023

 Coinazer

-Coinazer kick-started its Brazil services and managed to acquire 5,000 users in less than a month.[Photo/Medium]
+Coinazer kick-started its Brazil services and acquired 5,000 users in less than a month.[Photo/Medium]

 Their tools and services quickly caught the attention of several investors and users.
 In recent news, Coinazer successfully launched its services in Brazil and serves over 5,000 clients, including individuals and companies.
 The platform’s value and trust have reflected a significant transaction volume, further broadening their cope.